micahr/herald/README.rst

 ============
-trans-notify
+herald
 ============

 Introduction
 =============
-trans-notify is a python daemon for monitoring your Transmission_ or uTorrent_ downloads
+Herald is a python daemon for monitoring your Transmission_ or uTorrent_ downloads

 Installation
 =============